 So, I gave Zim a call and had a nice chat about music video making, his career, aesthetic aspirations and his company Point of View.

 1. What made you fall in love with video and image in general?

 Many different things in my childhood: movies, music videos, cartoons, comic books and drawing / design in itself.

 2. Your current work is mainly focused on music videos.
 Why is that?

 I was born in the golden age of music videos.
 I still remember when I used to know Michael Jackson’s videos by heart.
-Growing up in the 90’s MTV and other music shows were hugely popular and super creative.
+I grew up in the 90’s and MTV and other music shows were hugely popular and super creative.
 I had VHS tapes with music videos all over the place!
 However, it wasn’t until I started my band (NAD) in 2003 that I started learning more about the field.
 The need to create visual content for the project and my own curiosity lead me to that experience.
 We even shot a few videos that were never released because I was never happy with the end result.